Effective field theory with resonant P-wave interaction: Introduction

-where $p$ ($p^\prime$) is the magnitude of the incoming (outgoing) center-of-mass (CM) momentum and $\mu$ the reduced mass.
+where $p$ ($p^\prime$) is the magnitude of the incoming (outgoing) center-of-mass (c.m.) momentum and $\mu$ the reduced mass.
 It is unusual to organize EFTs around such a nonlocal potential, but it has been shown for $NN$ scattering that subleading interactions can be systematically added while satisfying renormalization-group (RG) invariance~\cite{Beane:2021dab}.
 Not only does it recover the effective range expansion (ERE)~\cite{Beane:2021dab}, the potential can be used to accompany pion-exchanges in such a way chiral symmetry of the chiral Lagrangian is respected~\cite{Peng:2021pvo}.
+Applications of this potential to nuclear-structure calculations can be found in Refs.~\cite{SanchezSanchez:2020kbx,Yang:2020pgi}.

 We discuss in this paper how to extend the potential \eqref{eqn:pdep1s0} to describe a shallow $P$-wave resonance.
 The immediate application is the $n \alpha$ system.
 EFT construction for $n \alpha$ interactions is useful for describing model-independently the helium isotope chain and for shedding light on studies of other isotopes near the neutron drip line.